Holden, 1838.

 History of the Hawaiian Collection at AAS

-Worcester, Massachusetts, may not be the most obvious site for a hotbed of Hawaiiana, but that is where the American Antiquarian Society has one of the strongest collections of early Hawaiian printing outside of the islands.
-This is in part because of strong New England connections with many of early U.S. missionaries, sailors, and merchants who went to Hawaiʻi.
-In fact, one of the first engravings done by a native Hawaiian in the Hawaiian islands is of a town in Worcester County.
-Missionary Edward Bailey sketched from memory the main street of his hometown of Holden, Massachusetts, which was then engraved in copper by Kapeau.
+Worcester, Massachusetts, may not be the most obvious site for a hub of Hawaiiana, but the American Antiquarian Society holds one of the largest collections of early Hawaiian printing outside of the islands.
+This is in part because of strong New England connections with many early US missionaries, sailors, and merchants who traveled to Hawaiʻi.

 Catalog record

-The collection of Hawaiian materials accessible to all at AAS was primarily built in the first half of the twentieth century with significant additions in the early twenty-first century.
-Gifts from descendants of Massachusetts residents who maintained connection with the islands and exchanges historical societies on the islands have largely built the collections.
-A substantial addition was the purchase of the library of Hiram Bingham, one of the first missionaries on the islands.
-Donations from the James Hunnewell family, descendants of a sailor on the first missionary vessel that arrived in Hawaiʻi in 1820, continue to enrich AAS's collections.
+The Hawaiian collection at AAS was built primarily in the first half of the twentieth century with important additions in the early twenty-first century.
+Significant contributions came from descendants of Massachusetts residents who maintained ties with the Islands, as well as from exchanges with historical societies there.
+The collection grew substantially in 1938 when AAS purchased the library of Hiram Bingham, one of the first missionaries on the Islands.
+Donations from the Hunnewell family, descendants of an officer on the first missionary vessel to arrive in Hawaiʻi in 1820, continue to enrich AAS's collections to this day.

 Additional Resources